yukikitayama/reinforcement-learning/note/temporal_difference.md

 **n-step TD** is the state-value learning algorithm by `V_t+n(S_t) = V_t+n-1(S_t) + alpha [ G_t:t+n - V_t+n-1(S_t) ]`

+**n-step TD** is the algorithm to update the current state value by adding the error between the **n-step return** and current state value scaled by learning rate `alpha` to the current state value.

 **Error reduction property** supports that n-step TD method converges to the correct predictions